waleedmebane/dicewords_passphrase_generator/README.md

 # dicewords_passphrase_generator

 You don't need to use this script (or any like it) to generate Diceword passphrases; you can do it manually with real six-sided dice.
-You can use this script if you need to generate passphrases automatically or need to generate several passphrases quickly or if you temporarily find yourself without dice.
+You can use this command-line script if you need to generate passphrases automatically or need to generate several passphrases quickly or if you temporarily find yourself without dice.

 You will need a Dicewords word list, which you can find at:  <br />
 https://theworld.com/~reinhold/diceware.html OR  <br />